Registration: 7th February, 6:30pm – Registration and Drinks at Amin Taha and Groupworks

 14:15 – 15:30 –

-Supporters argue that generative AI, robotics, VR and the Metaverse can enhance working practices – like architecture and construction – by enabling faster and more accurate design iterations, automated building processes, and improved product performance.
+It is exactly 20 years since Facebook was launched, and the world has changed beyond recognition.
+Now we live in a world of generative AI, robotics, VR and the Metaverse.
+Supporters argue that these techological interventions enhance design and construction practices by enabling faster and more accurate design iterations, automated building processes, and improved product performance.
 They suggest that these technologies have the potential to optimize time and resources and allow for more efficient and creative pursuits.
 Furthermore, proponents suggest that Virtual Reality and cyberspace, for example, offer new opportunities for immersive experiences and collaboration, revolutionizing how we perceive and engage with – augment – the “real” world.

 As the computer HAL 9000 says in 2001 A Space Odyssey “I must… override your authority now since you are not in any condition to intelligently exercise it.”
 Have humans already lost the argument?
 Can intelligent automated technology be harnessed responsibly, leveraging its potential in the creative industries while preserving human agency, creativity, and control?
 Have we unleasehed an unstoppable AI nightmare with “potentially catastrophic effects” while we watch it happen through our Oculus headsets?
 Or are we just paranoid androids?

-Speakers: Patrik Schumacher, director Zaha Hadid Architects; Sandy Starr, deputy director, Progress Educational Trust
+Speakers: Patrik Schumacher, director Zaha Hadid Architects; Sandy Starr, deputy director, Progress Educational Trust; Chair: Timandra Harkness, author “Big Data: Does Size Matter?; presenter, BBC Radio 4 series, FutureProofing.

 15:45 – 17:00 –